-A mystery jury will also be amongst the guests, visiting the posters, and a special prize will be awarded to the team with the best poster presentation.
+A jury will also be amongst the guests, asking questions, and a special prize will be awarded to the team whose video shows that they have used PREMIUM the most to go the extra mile in their project.

 Please note that we also expect our students to schedule a closing session with their client, mentor (and coach) to present the final deliverable to the client and discuss the process of the project.